michaeldymock25/michaeldymock25.github.io/personal.md

 permalink: /personal/
 ---

 I'm married, play AFL footy and have zero working knees.
 But enough about me, you only clicked on this link because you knew there would be puppies.
-See below for some photos of my dogs: Ollie the border collie and Sunny the golden retriever.
+See below for some photos of my dogs: Ollie the border collie and Sunny the golden retriever (more photos and videos can be found on Instagram at @ollie_and_sunny).

 <img src="/assets/ollie&sunny.png" width="400px" height="500px" />